lash0000/lash/README.md

 seriously I do portfolio with framework for what? design? recognition? life-easier to debug?

-I don't understand how I get there for what I did even it's a skill issue but thanks.
+I don't understand how I get there for what I did even if it's my skill issue but thanks.
 ```